Robert Gerlai: Honours

 In 2013, Gerlai received the Distinguished Scientist Award from the International Behavioural and Neural Genetics Society.
 In 2015, he received the Research Excellence Award from the University of Toronto.
-In 2019 he received the Outstanding Achievement Award from the International Behavioral Neuroscience Society and became the John Carlin Roder Distinguished Professor in Behavioural Neuroscience at the University of Toronto Mississauga.
+In 2019 he received the Outstanding Achievement Award from the International Behavioral Neuroscience Society.
+In 2019 and again in 2024, he received the 5-year John Carlin Roder Distinguished Professorship in Behavioural Neuroscience at the University of Toronto Mississauga.
+In 2023, he was elected Fellow of the Royal Society of Canada, Academy of Science.
+In 2024, he received the IQ Consortium/AAALAC International Global 3Rs Award for his significant and innovative contributions to ethical and humane use of animals in research.